Quantco/datajudge/docs/source/examples/example_twitch.rst

   constraints.
 The ``VarCharRegex`` constraint compared the columns' values to a regular expression.
 The ``UniquesEquality`` constraint expected the unique values of the ``language`` column to not have changed between version 1 and version 2.
-* The failing ``KolmogorovSmirnov`` constraint tells us that we shouldn't assume the ``average_viewers`` column to follow the same distribution in both version 1 and version 2.
 * The mean value of ``average_viewers`` of ``mature`` channels is substantially - more than our 10% tolerance - lower than the global mean.